errantmind/errantmind.github.io/_posts/2019-02-04-longbrain.md

 * Unsweetened Cocoa Powder contains flavanol.
 Cocoa flavanol contains epicatechin + catechin which are anti-inflammatory and lower LDL cholesterol [[*](https://onlinelibrary.wiley.com/doi/full/10.1111/jch.12715)]

   Much of the cocoa / chocolate available for purchase at retailers is alkalized using the Dutch Method.
 The Dutch Method drastically reduces the presence of flavanols [[*](https://www.ncbi.nlm.nih.gov/pubmed/18710243)].
 Do not buy Cocoa made using the _Dutch Method_.
-Unprocessed cocoa is the best source

-  [Pure Natural Miracles](https://www.purenaturalmiracles.com/products/pure-natural-miracles-cacao-powder-raw-and-organic).
-According to the manufacturer: "This raw cacao powder is stone ground and unprocessed and contains no added sugars, retaining its full bodied nutrition profile"
+Unprocessed cocoa is the best source.
+[Pure Natural Miracles](https://www.purenaturalmiracles.com/products/pure-natural-miracles-cacao-powder-raw-and-organic) passes this test according to the manufacturer: "This raw cacao powder is stone ground and unprocessed and contains no added sugars, retaining its full bodied nutrition profile."
+I haven't found any consumer testing of cocoa powders which verify high flavanols and low heavy metal content

 ### Recipe